cedarmora/lifestyle-choice-emissions/README.md

 ```
 docker-compose up
 ```

+Then go to `localhost` and the site should be visible.
+The API should be available at `api.localhost`.

 By default this includes configuration from  `docker-compose.yml` and `docker-compose.override.yml`

 ## Production
-To run in production do:
+Not completely implemented yet, but when it is, to run in production do:
 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
 ```